chrisjurich/gas-packer/README.md

   -video VIDEO          The file where the video will be saved -num_atoms NUM_ATOMS  The number of atoms in the GasBox.
 Default is 100.
 Larger numbers will lead to slower runtimes.
   -x_min X_MIN          Lower x bound.
-MUST be less than x_max -x_max X_MAX          Lower x bound.
+MUST be less than x_max -x_max X_MAX          Upper x bound.
 MUST be greater than x_min -y_min Y_MIN          Lower y bound.
-MUST be less than y_max -y_max Y_MAX          Lower y bound.
+MUST be less than y_max -y_max Y_MAX          Upper y bound.
 MUST be greater than y_min -z_min Z_MIN          Lower z bound.
-MUST be less than z_max -z_max Z_MAX          Lower z bound.
+MUST be less than z_max -z_max Z_MAX          Upper z bound.
 MUST be greater than z_min -rng_seed RNG_SEED    The number to which the System's random number generator will be seeded -num_moves NUM_MOVES  The number of moves that each atom will make.
 Larger numbers will lead to slower runtimes.
   -move_dist MOVE_DIST  Maximum distance that any one atom can move in a direction.
 MUST be > 0